 Many families adopt children from other racial or cultural backgrounds, either through domestic or intercountry adoption.
 Families who adopt transracially may ask for additional resources to help them raise children from a different racial or cultural background.
-This section offers resources for professionals working with families who have completed or are considering transracial or transcultural adoption and includes State and local examples.
+This section offers resources for professionals working with families who have completed or are considering transracial or transcultural adoption.

 Enhancing Positive Outcomes in Transracial Adoptive Families